New Year Early Discount Offer OSHA 30 $90 and OSHA 10 $45

 Employee lunch breaks are more than just a personal moment to grab a meal.
 They are a legitimate right that guarantees workers’ health and productivity.
 Both employers and individuals working under them must stay alert regarding their responsibilities.
 While the buck stops with the employers, every individual at a workplace has a responsibility to create healthy work culture.

-Individuals can face potential legal issues and consequences for not complying with OSHA standards, federal and state laws.
+Individuals can face potential legal issues and consequences for not complying with federal, state and OSHA lunch break laws.
 This can hefty fines, charges, back pay, and legal actions.
 By staying committed to the regulations, employers can foster a safer, more productive workforce while employees can take advantage of well-deserved breaks during workdays.
 Enrolling in affordable OSHA 10-hour construction and OSHA 30-hour construction can enable employees and employers to establish a culture of safety.